graphcore/graphcore-cloud-tools/README.md

-# apps-addons
+# examples-utils
-Addon and common code for Graphcore's example applications
+Utils and common code for Graphcore's example applications